pangiole/akka-wamp/README.md

  * Scala 2.11 only (no older Scala)
  * WebSocket transport only (no raw TCP and no SSL/TLS yet)
  * Provide WAMP Basic Profile only (no Advanced Profile yet)
- * Provide Publish/Subscribe only (no router RPC yet)
+ * Provide Publish/Subscribe only (no routed RPC yet)
  * Provide JSON serialization only (no MsgPack yet)

 ## Changelog